-The question that modern biology poses is: given the rules of physics and chemistry, how did the world get to be the way it is.
-The first 2 lectures will cover the basics of biology that physics students need to learn to appreciate the discoveries that have resulted from the genomic revolution of the past 15 years.
-The next 4 lectures will analytically explore the biological principles behind the four fundamental forces in biology: Drift, Mutation/Migration, Selection and Recombination, whose actions have resulted in the diversity of life we see today.
+Given the rules that govern physics and chemistry, how did the world get to be the way it is.
+The 2 lectures will cover the basics of biology such as the origin of life, the structure of the cell, and evolutiona.
+The next 4 lectures will analytically explore the four forces in biology: Drift, Mutation/Migration, Selection and Recombination, whose actions have resulted in the diversity of life we see today.
 There will be an in-class midterm after this section is completed (mid-term 1 : 20 % of grade).

 II.
 Analytical Methods and Matlab (13 lectures):

 In this section we will develop analytical methods to understand genetic and genomic data, beginning with a 1 lecture tutorial on Matlab, followed by 11 lectures on Probability Theory including Bayesian analysis, The Central Limit theorem, Parametric and Non Parametric Tests of Significance, Sequence Alignment, Phylogenetic Analysis, Clustering and Pattern Recognition Techniques, Monte Carlo Simulations, Neural Networks and Evolutionary Game Theory.
 Students will learn to use Matlab programming on databases and software available online to solve many of the homework problems.
 All the methods and ideas presented will be developed using concrete examples of how they apply to biological phenomena.
 There will be an in-class midterm after this section is completed (mid term 2: 20 % of grade).